Versión en Español

 • Salt

-1. Pour the corn kernels (available in supermarkets or roasteries) into a medium bowl and remove any impurities or broken kernels.
+1. Pour the corn kernels into a medium bowl and remove any impurities or broken kernels.

 3. Once the popping slows down or stops, remove the pot from the heat and carefully uncover to release the steam.
-Stand back a bit and let it rest for an additional minute in case any kernels continue to pop.
+Let it rest for an additional minute in case any kernels continue to pop.

 4. In a small pan, melt the butter, incorporate the merkén and salt to taste, stir to integrate flavors and aromas, transfer to a large bowl, pour over the infused butter and gently mix to flavor all the popcorn.